Free Cleaning Checklist | Find a Certified Professional | Find CRI Certified Vacuums & Carpet Cleaning Products | ISSA Consumer Cleaning Resources

 entry continues below ↓

-Fingerprints and other grime may be removed from plastic or metal equipment cabinets with household cleaner or a solution of pure rubbing alcohol and water applied to a cloth.
+Fingerprints and other grime may be removed from plastic or metal equipment cabinets with a mild household cleaner or a solution of rubbing alcohol and water applied to a cloth.
 Buff the surface dry with a clean, soft cloth.
 The screens of LCD, flat-panel video monitors are the exception to this rule — don’t use anything stronger than a solution of mild soap and water to clean these panels, since stronger alkalies can damage their soft plastic surfaces.
 It's best to consult the owner's manual for tips on care and cleaning.
 The glass screens of CRT monitors generally don’t require this precaution.

 Reference: